cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 "bond_denom": "stake"
 ```

-With that, you can give enough to alice in the genesis:
+With this, you can give enough to alice in the genesis:

 <CodeGroup>